MattScarthSaunders/wdywfm/README.md

 - Bot Detection Detection: You aren't detecting ME, I'M detecting YOU attempting to detect ME
 - Cookie tracking to help with long-chain api step through: click on a request to get visual feedback on whether it uses data from another request earlier in the chain, and whether any depend on information from it <strong>(not including the response body...yet)</strong>
 - Headers as JSON, plus some experimental header-importance ranking: see which headers you'll almost certainly have to include at a glance, or just copy the whole lot in a single click
+- Response and Request body Typescript schema generation - attempts to generate a typescript schema from a json object with at least slightly intelligent naming and deduplication

 ## How to run